Beagle125/CCPROG1-MachineProject/README.md

 Parameter: int nSequence, int nGameDifficulty, char *cAnswer, char *cAnswer2
 Returns: Void (Only updates the pointer parameter)
     1. This function contains the conditions and picks the right loop to update the cAnswer and or cAnswer2.

 ##Notes Regarding issues and bugs
 1. main()
     i.
-Bug 1 is unresolved
+Bug 1 is resolved
 2. answerSequence
     i.
 Bug 1 is unresolved
     ii.
 Bug 2 is resolved